The Animals of Farthing Wood (TV series): Release

+Adventures of Fox appears last on The Greatest BBC Children's Video Ever, containing clips from a few episodes.

 Despite the show being very popular, the series did not see any form of DVD release until 2009, with the episodes on VHS hard to find up to then (in particular the last two collections).
 However, there had been an increase in unofficial DVDs available on eBay.

 Series 1 came out in France in February 2009.

 In Germany, Series 1 was released on 25 September 2009, Series 2 on 27 May 2011, and Series 3 on 24 February 2012.
 The German DVD releases offer both English and German audio options.

 In October 2016, Network released all three series of The Animals of Farthing Wood onto a DVD box set.
 This is the first time all episodes have been released in English as an official and complete set.
 Brownee Bear Productions also own the licence for this show.
 The licence was done through agreements of the creators.

-Differences between the books and the series

-There are a number of differences between the books and the television series, most notably the changing of a number of characters from male to female.
-This included Adder, Weasel, Owl, and Kestrel, who retained the markings of a male kestrel.
-Owl had also been known as Tawny Owl in the books.
-In addition to this, the books featured a family of lizards who became the newts of the television series.
-New characters like the Shrews, Hurkel and Measley were introduced.
-Plucky is also changed from being Bold's grandson to his son.
-There are females that are males now.
-They are Sinuous, The Big Owl and Hollow.
-The Fieldmice are now known as the Mice.
-Holly is now known as Hollow.

-Minor plot changes also exist, such as the order of the pheasant's deaths, the deaths of Badger and Moley, and the motives of certain characters.
-Scarface has a different reason for attacking the Farthing Animals and Bold leaves the Park after an argument with his father, rather than to find a mate as he does in the books.
-In contrast to Badger's death, Toad and Mossy survive in the television series, the former befriending Spike, the rat who killed Mossy and was killed himself by Adder in the books.
-The cause of Sinuous' death was also changed.
-Of the rats, Brat originally returned to the sewers instead of being killed by Sinuous, while Bully had his tail bitten off by Cleo rather than being killed by Vixen.
-Also in the end of the book Season 3 was based on, Battle for the Park, Dash is the one who tells the others that White Deer Park has merged with another reserve giving more space for the animals to live.
-In Season 3, it is instead Trey who tells them this.